Designations Congruent with Things: A Correspondence In Two Parts

 Soon it will be time for us to board the plane.

-I wish I could say what is in my head.
-The drift changes too much, and I was never eloquent.
+I wish I could say what’s in my head.
+The Drift changes too much, and I was never eloquent.

 Love,